-Therefore, the PCC has agreed to extend the pilot initially for one year with a further year's extension (to be confirmed) to allow the service to fully develop and build momentum and resilience.
+Therefore, the PCChas agreed to extend the pilot initially for two years to allow the service to fully develop and build momentum and resilience.

-RECOMMENDATION:
+Recommendation:

-That the Police and Crime Commissioner for Norfolk approves the extension of the Pilot Service by way of a grant for 1 Year initially with the option of a possible additional year's extension.
+That the Police and Crime Commissioner for Norfolk approves the extension of the Pilot Service by way of a grant for two years.